tuurep/mini.operators/README.md

   -- `prefix` defines keys mapped during `setup()`: in Normal mode -- to operate on textobject and line, in Visual - on selection.

+  -- `selection` can be set to define a different mapping in Visual mode.
+  -- If `nil` (default), Visual mode mapping will be same as `prefix`.
+  -- Set as an empty string to disable Visual mode mapping.

   -- Evaluate text and replace with output evaluate = {
     prefix = 'g=',
+    selection = nil,

     -- Function which does the evaluation
     func = nil,